FormidableLabs/builder-init/README.md

 _names_ using an alternate template parsing scheme, inspired by Mustache templates.
 (The rationale for this is that ERB syntax is not file-system compliant on all OSes).

+**Note**: Presently, _all_ files in the `init/` directory of an archetype are parsed as templates.
+We will reconsider this over time if escaping the template syntax becomes problematic.

 So, if we have data: `packageName: "whiz-bang-component"` and want to create a file-system path: